Packers: Rodgers could miss rest of season with collarbone

 Of course, being able to count on a quarterback to take the snaps is nothing new for Green Bay.
 Since Brett Favre took over for the injured Don Majkowski in the third game of the 1992 season, the Packers have had Favre and Rodgers for all but nine games.

-Matt Flynn, Scott Tolzien and Seneca Wallace were forced to fill in while Rodgers was out in 2013.
+Matt Flynn, Scott Tolzien and Seneca Wallace were forced to fill in while Rodgers was out in 2013 and the Packers went 2-4-1 in that stretch.
 Flynn started once in 2010 when Rodgers sat out with a concussion and again in 2011 when he rested during the regular-season finale with the Packers having clinched the top seed in the NFC playoffs.

 Favre never sat at all.